High order discretization methods for spatial-dependent epidemic models: Introduction

 \subsection{Outline and scope of the paper}

 The aim of this paper is twofold.
-First, in \cref{sec:Analytical} we analyze the stability of the continuous model \eqref{sir} and prove that a unique solution exists under some Lipschitz continuity and boundedness assumptions.
-Secondly, in \cref{sec:Spatial,sec:TimeIntegration} we seek numerical schemes that approximate the solution of \eqref{sir} and maintain its qualitative properties.
+First, in \cref{sec:Analytical} we analyze the stability of the continuous model \eqref{spat} and prove that a unique solution exists under some Lipschitz continuity and boundedness assumptions.
+Secondly, in \cref{sec:Spatial,sec:TimeIntegration} we seek numerical schemes that approximate the solution of \eqref{spat} and maintain its qualitative properties.

-We verify that the analytic solution satisfies biologically reasonable properties; however, as shown in \cref{subsec:QualitativeModel} the solution can be only expressed implicitly in terms of $S$, $I$, and $R$ and thus it is not directly applicable.
+We verify that the analytic solution satisfies biologically reasonable properties; however, as shown in \cref{subsec:QualitativeModel} the solution can only be expressed implicitly in terms of $S$, $I$, and $R$, and thus cannot be obtained.
+Therefore, the problem must be handled with stable and accurate numerical methods.
 A numerical approximation is presented in \cref{subsec:InteqralSolution} that provably satisfies the solution's properties.
-The first order accuracy of this approximation motivates the search for suitable high order numerical methods that preserve a discrete analogue of the properties of the continuous model.
-In \cref{sec:Spatial} we use cubature formulas to reduce the integro-differential system \eqref{spat} to an ODE system.
-We study the accuracy of different cubatures and interpolation techniques for approximating the multiple integrals in \eqref{sir}.
-Futhermore, the employment of time integration methods yields an algebraic system to solve numerically. \Cref{sec:TimeIntegration} shows that a time-step restriction is sufficient and necessary such that the forward Euler method maintains the stability properties of the ODE system.
+The first order accuracy of this approximation motivates the search for suitable high order numerical methods that preserve a discrete analog of the properties of the continuous model.
+In \cref{sec:Spatial} we use quadrature formulas to reduce the integro-differential system \eqref{spat} to an ODE system.
+We study the accuracy of different quadratures and interpolation techniques for approximating the multiple integrals in \eqref{spat}.
+Furthermore, the employment of time integration methods yields a system of difference equations. \Cref{sec:TimeIntegration} shows that a time-step restriction is sufficient and necessary such that the forward Euler method maintains the stability properties of the ODE system.
 We prove that high order strong-stability-preserving (SSP) Runge--Kutta methods can be used under appropriate restrictions; thus, we can obtain a high order stable scheme both in space and time.
-Finally in \cref{sec:Numerics} we demonstrate the theoretical results by conducting numerical experiments.
+Finally, in \cref{sec:Numerics} we demonstrate that the numerical experiments confirm the theoretical conclusions.
+The reader can also find a list of symbols and notations used in the paper in the appendix.